Interventions, Where and How? Experimental Design for Causal Models at Scale: Method

-As shown in \eqref{eq:objective}, the objective can be maximised not only by selecting the intervention target but also by setting the appropriate value to intervene with.
-Although optimising the intervention target is tractable (discrete and finite number of nodes to select from), selecting the value to intervene is usually intractable since they are continuous.
-For any given target $j$, MI is a nonlinear function over $\mathcal{X}_j$ (See Fig~\ref{fig:mi_x}) and hence solving with gradient ascent techniques only yields a local maximum.
-Given that MI is expensive to evaluate, we treat MI for a given target $j$ as a black-box function and obtain its maximum using Bayesian Optimisation (BO)~\cite{kushner1964new,zhilinskas1975single,movckus1975bayesian}.
-Let $\mathrm{U_j} = \mathrm{I}(\mathbf{Y}; \mathbf{G}, \bTheta \mid \xi_{\mathrm{x}_j}, \mathcal{D})$.
-BO seeks to find the maximum of this function over the entire set $\mathcal{X}_j$ with as few evaluations as possible:
+\paragraph{Selecting the Intervention Value.} As shown in \eqref{eq:objective}, maximizing the objective is achieved not only by selecting the intervention target but also by setting the appropriate intervention value.
+Although optimizing the intervention target is tractable (discrete and finite number of nodes to select from), selecting the value to intervene is usually intractable since they are continuous.
+For any given target node $j$, MI is a nonlinear function over $v \in \mathcal{X}_j$ (See Fig~\ref{fig:mi_x}) and hence solving with gradient ascent techniques only yields a local maximum.
+Given that MI is expensive to evaluate, we treat MI for a given target node $j$ as a black-box function and obtain its maximum using Bayesian Optimization (BO)~\citep{kushner1964new,zhilinskas1975single,movckus1975bayesian}.
+BO seeks to find the maximum of this function $max_{v\in \mathcal{X}_j} \mathcal{I}(\{(j, v)\})$ over the entire set $\mathcal{X}_j$ with as few evaluations as possible.
+See appendix~\ref{app:bayesian_optimization_appendix} for details.